Lucy, Lady Duff-Gordon: Fashion career

 In order to support herself and her daughter after the end of her first marriage, Duff-Gordon began working as a dressmaker from home.
-In 1893, she opened Maison Lucile at 24 Old Burlington St., in the heart of the fashionable West End of London, having worked for a year previously from her mother's flat at 25 Davies Street.
+In 1893, she opened Maison Lucile at 24 Old Burlington Street, in the heart of the fashionable West End of London, having worked for a year previously from her mother's flat at 25 Davies Street.
 In 1897, Duff-Gordon opened a larger shop at 17 Hanover Square, Westminster, before a further move (c.
 1903–04) to 14 George Street, Oxford.
 In 1903, the business was incorporated as "Lucile Ltd" and the following year moved to 23 Hanover Square, where it operated for the next 20 years.
-Duff Gordon was eventually bankrupted after she revealed in the American press that she was not designing much of the clothing that was attributed to her name.
+Duff-Gordon was eventually bankrupted after she revealed in the American press that she was not designing much of the clothing that was attributed to her name.
 She spent her later years selling imported clothing and smaller collections in a succession of unsuccessful small "boutiques."

 Lucile Ltd served a wealthy clientele including aristocracy, royalty, and theatre stars.
 The business expanded, with salons opening in New York City in 1910, Paris in 1911, and Chicago in 1915, making it the first leading couture house with full-scale branches in three countries.

 Lucile was most famous for its lingerie, tea gowns, and evening wear.
 Its luxuriously layered and draped garments in soft fabrics of blended pastel colours, often accentuated with sprays of hand-made silk flowers, became its hallmark.
 However, Lucile also offered simple, smart tailored suits and daywear.
 The dress (photo at right) typifies the classically draped style often found in Lucile designs.
 Duff-Gordon originally designed the dress in Paris, for Lucile Ltd's spring 1913 collection, and later specially adapted it for London socialite Heather Firbank and other well-known clients, including actress Kitty Gordon and dancer Lydia Kyasht of the Ballets Russes.
 This example (photo) was worn by Miss Firbank and is preserved in the Victoria and Albert Museum.